-- Official transcript(s) sent directly from the current institution and all colleges/universities attended. - Verification that the student was a registered medical student and coursework was taken while the student was "in residence." - Students who wish to transfer directly into the Clinical Sciences program will be required to:

-a) Provide documentation that they have successfully passed the USMLE Step 1.

-b) Schedule a personal interview with the Associate Dean of Clinical Medicine.
+- 1. Official transcript(s) sent directly from the current institution, and all colleges universities attended. - 2.
+Verification that the student was a registered medical student and coursework was taken while the student was "in residence." - Students who wish to transfer directly into the Clinical Medicine program will be required to: - a) Provide documentation that they have successfully passed the USMLE Step 1 with a score of 200 or better. - b) Schedule a personal interview with the Associate Dean of Clinical Medicine.